A local's guide to Paris - Marcus Shenn - Citimarks

 Cadavre Exquis

-If Paris was a song, what song would that be?
+If Paris were a song, what song would that be?

 Première rencontre, by Françoise Hardy.